 The advertising style for Rolo seems to evolve with the times.
-In a classic 1980’s Rolo commercial featuring an animated couple, the woman was depicted to be so in love that she gave her boyfriend her last Rolo.
+In a classic 1980’s commercial featuring an animated couple, the woman was depicted to be so in love that she gave her boyfriend her last Rolo.
 The advertisement coined the phrase, ” Do you love anyone enough to give them your last Rolo?”
 This slogan lasted until 2003 when Nestle surveyed consumers deciding they were more attracted to humor than romance when it came to relationships.

 Rolo has no clear target audience.
-Since the rebrand in 1990, there have been uses of humor in Rolo commercials such as ad titled, ” Rolling out of control,” or “Office Hottie.”
+Since the rebrand in 1990, there have been uses of humor in commercials such as ads titled, ” Rolling out of control,” or “Office Hottie.”
 The Brand has also attempted a “smoother” approach with ads such as, “Departures” and ” Office.”
 Both advertisements feature sensual Jazz music and describe Rolo as “rich chewy caramel rolled up in smooth milk chocolate.”
 They also include voice-overs featuring a deep masculine voice.

 Packaging Style For Rolo

 For the traditional candy, the package is long and round, adapting to the size of the stacked candy.
 The packaging differs with special flavors such as the Peanut Butter filled Rolo.
 For this product, green coloring is included.
-Before Nestle acquired Rolo from Hershey, the packaging was dark-brown with light-brown symmetrical dots, and the word Rolo was spelled without cursive writing.
+Before Nestle acquired the brand from Hershey, the packaging was dark-brown with light-brown symmetrical dots, and the word Rolo was spelled without cursive writing.

 There are 230 calories in 1 serving (48 g) of Nestle Rolo.